 Computer Graphics Group

-This group investigates shape retrieval, symmetry detection, surface reconstruction, mesh editing and image processing.
+The Johns Hopkins Computer Graphics Group investigates shape retrieval, symmetry detection, surface reconstruction, mesh editing, and image processing.

 Intuitive Computing Laboratory

-The Intuitive Computing Laboratory focuses on designing and building intuitive interaction capabilities for computing and robotics technologies that are to be integrated into human environments to enhance supported task performance and user experience.
+The Intuitive Computing Laboratory focuses on designing and building intuitive interaction capabilities for computing and robotics technologies to be integrated into human environments to enhance supported task performance and user experience.

 People